-The Chase Freedom Unlimited® is an excellent no-annual-fee card for individuals who are looking to accumulate points and miles (or cash back) with Chase.
-The card earns 5% cash back on travel purchased through Chase, 3% on dining and drugstore purchases, and 1.5% on all other purchases.
+The Chase Freedom Unlimited®(Rates & Fees) is an excellent no-annual-fee card for people who are looking to accumulate rewards with Chase.
+The Freedom Unlimited earns 5% cash back on travel purchased through the Chase travel portal, 3% on dining, food delivery, and drugstore purchases, and 1.5% on all other purchases on all other purchases.

-Here's everything you should know about the Freedom Unlimited.
+Here's everything you should know about the Freedom Unlimited to help you decide if it's right for you.

 - No minimum to redeem for cash back.
 You can choose to receive a statement credit or direct deposit into most U.S. checking and savings accounts.
 Cash Back rewards do not expire as long as your account is open!